Ceroxylon ceriferum (Andean Wax Palm): A comprehensive Growing Guide for Enthusiasts & Collectors.

 Light Requirements

-- Mature Specimens: Can handle 70-90% full sun once established, though some afternoon shade is beneficial in hot climates.
+- Mature Specimens: 70-90% full sun.
+Can handle full exposure in cooler climates.

 Temperature and Humidity Management